neomatrix369/SalarySlipKata/README.md

 Salary slip kata
 ================
-- Problem description: Salary slip generator application for UK companies.
+- Problem description: Salary slip generator application for UK companies

-### Scenario 1 - add employee basic salary and print salary slip to console
+### Scenario 1 - add employee basic salary and print a salary slip on the screen

-  Given I add the employee id
+  Given I have added the employee id
   And the employee's name
   And the employee's basic salary
   When I print the salary slip
-  Then it should display the below salary slip to the screen:
+  Then it should display the below on the screen:
   ```
          Date: 01 Sep 2016             Salary for period: Sep 2016